-PROGRAM INFORMATION: This degree is designed for those who wish to apply for and transfer into health professions programs at Henderson State University, Southern Arkansas University, Texas A&M University - Texarkana, University of Arkansas Fayetteville, University of Arkansas Fort Smith, University of Arkansas for Medical Sciences, and University of Central Arkansas.
+PROGRAM INFORMATION: This degree is designed for those who wish to apply for and transfer into health professions programs at a four-year institution.
 Students should work with an advisor to select appropriate electives for their specific, intended degree plan at transfer partner institution.
 Some programs may require additional coursework not offered at UA Cossatot.
+Additionally, many of these programs require separate application and acceptance.

-- Henderson State University for Bachelor of Science in Nursing - Southern Arkansas University for Bachelor of Science in Nursing - Texas A&M University Texarkana for Bachelor of Science in Nursing - .
-University of Arkansas Fayetteville for Bachelor of Science in Nursing - University of Arkansas Fort Smith for Bachelor of Science in Dental Hygiene or Bachelor of Science in Imaging Sciences - University of Arkansas for Medical Sciences for Bachelor of Science in Dental Hygiene or Bachelor of Science in Medical Technology, or Bachelor of Science in Nursing - University of Central Arkansas for Bachelor of Science in Communication Science/Disorders or Bachelor of Science in Nursing
+- Henderson State University for Bachelor of Science in Nursing - Southern Arkansas University for Bachelor of Science in Nursing - Texas A&M University Texarkana for Bachelor of Science in Nursing - University of Arkansas Fayetteville for Bachelor of Science in Nursing - University of Arkansas Fort Smith for Bachelor of Science in Dental Hygiene or Bachelor of Science in Imaging Sciences - University of Arkansas for Medical Sciences for Bachelor of Science in Dental Hygiene, Bachelor of Science in Medical Technology, or Bachelor of Science in Nursing - University of Central Arkansas Bachelor of Science in Nursing or Bachelor of Science in Community Nutrition